Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Introduction

 This article focuses on the affordances of interactive feedback features in public-facing interfaces to LLMs, using ChatGPT as a case study.
 Feedback received through these features plays a role in the iteration of LLMs by aligning model outputs with specific preferences.
 This ``bottom-up'' approach to alignment elicits preferences from broad groups of users \cite{Gabriel2020-zl}.
 Others have sought to expand the range of perspectives represented in these groups beyond the limited set of human raters involved in instruction-tuning LLMs before deployment \cite{Kirk2024-dn}.
-However, our analysis focuses on how the affordances of the post-deployment feedback system amplify certain perspectives and concerns while marginalising others.
-Specifically, we address two research questions:

-\begin{enumerate} \item What are the affordances of interactive feedback features in the ChatGPT interface? \item How do those affordances shape the nature and scope of user input and participation in the iteration of LLMs? \end{enumerate}
+However, our analysis focuses on \emph{how} the affordances of the post-deployment feedback system amplify certain perspectives and concerns while marginalising others.
+Specifically, we address two research questions: \begin{enumerate} \item What feedback features are present in the ChatGPT interface, and how are they used? \item How do these feedback features, through specific mechanisms and conditions, afford particular types of user participation in the iteration of LLMs? \end{enumerate}

 To address these questions, we first surveyed ChatGPT users who have submitted feedback.
-We then drew on the survey insights to analyse interactive features in the ChatGPT interface that allow users to submit feedback, using Davis's \cite{Davis2020-uq} mechanisms and conditions framework of affordances.
-Our analysis indicates that the ChatGPT interface encourages simple, frequent, individualised, and unidirectional feedback on performance-related concerns while discouraging feedback from collectives or discussions among users.
+We then drew on the survey insights to analyse feedback features in the ChatGPT interface that allow users to submit feedback, using Davis's \cite{Davis2020-uq} mechanisms and conditions framework of affordances.
+Understanding early adopter use of these feedback features offers insights into their initial affordances and potential limitations when scaling to broader populations; these early patterns are likely to shape the norms and standards for participation in LLM iteration.
+Our analysis indicates that the ChatGPT interface \emph{encourages} simple, frequent, individualised, and unidirectional feedback on performance-related concerns while \emph{discouraging} feedback from collectives or discussions among users, and \emph{refuses} feedback modification over time.
+Further, technical background and engagement frequency significantly influence participation patterns.